Digital incident reporting in the construction industry

 Reporting a reportable occurrence is a legal obligation.
 And penalties are given to those who choose to ignore this.
 Consequently, there can be custodial prison sentences for the responsible person or persons.
 Also, a large fine for the business.

 Why use digital workflows to manage incident reporting?

 Digital workflow software can be used to implement online forms for incident reporting.
-An online form is used to ease the reporting of incidents.
-Simply by providing visibility to management.
-Along with that, key metrics related to the number of near misses and incidents are obtained.
+Moreover, an online form is used to ease the reporting of incidents.
+Simply by providing visibility to management and obtaining key metrics related to the number of near misses and incidents.

 It should also collect information about why incidents may have happened.
 Then suggestions on preventing recurrence.

-Effective use of an incident reporting online form reduces the time it takes for people to report incidents.
-As well as reducing additional paperwork and tracking identified actions.
-Specifically preventing recurring incidents.
+Effective use of an online form for incident reporting reduces the time it takes for people to report incidents.
+Additionally, it reduces additional paperwork and tracks identified actions.
+Again, preventing recurring incidents.

 Online forms also allow for high quality control standards.
 Simply, by setting mandatory fields for data input.

 Management information and monitoring

 Management can view weekly, monthly and yearly overviews of performance via dashboards.
-Meaning, decisions target reducing the risk of future incidents.
+As a result, decisions aim to target reducing the risk of future incidents.

-A track record of the steps that have been taken is provided.
+A track record of the steps taken is provided.
 This demonstrates company effort to improve their health and safety record.

 By reviewing health and safety performance, lessons can be learned.
-And subsequently, shared through several mediums.
+Because of this, they can be shared through several mediums.
 For example, additional training, purchasing new equipment or a reviewing approved sub-contractors.

 Implementing digital construction incident reporting

 Effective incident reporting systems focus on near miss reporting and good practices.
 Near misses are useful for looking at close calls where someone has been lucky.
 With that said, essentially putting steps in place ensures that luck doesn’t play a part in people’s future safety.

 An example of an incident report involving pro-active management is good practices.
-This looks at what goes well and providing feedback to the teams.
-Particularly, improving morale and belief in health and safety incident management.
-And distributing good practices to other teams.
+In short, this looks at what goes well and providing feedback to the teams.
+Particularly, improving morale and belief in health and safety incident management along with distributing good practices to other teams.